ilya-kavalenka/RECSEN/README.md

 }
 ```

 Initially the only thing the client is allowed to do is to send a LoginRequest message.
 Initially the client may not receive any messages.
-In response to the LoginRequest message the client may receive either a LoginAccept or LoginReject message.
-The client is not allowed to send any messages until it receives a response from the server.
+In response to the LoginRequest message the client may receive either a LoginAccept or LoginReject message from the server.
+The client is not allowed to send any messages until it receives a response.
 The return statement defines a termination of the control flow in response to the LoginReject message.
 The control flow continues outside the login operation if the LoginAccept message is received from the server.

 ```
 send login(LoginRequest)